ISO 50001 Energy Management

 The Use of Thermal Mass Flow Meters in ISO 50001 Energy Management Systems

-With the introduction of ISO 50001, industrial plants, governmental agencies, commercial and institutional facilities are implementing continual energy management systems.
+With the introduction of ISO 50001, industrial plants, governmental agencies, commercial and institutional facilities implement continual energy management systems.
 These systems are designed to improve energy efficiency.
 The ISO standards require a facility to adopt an energy policy and follow a four-step model to implement change while continuously monitoring to improve the process.

 What is ISO?

 ISO is the International Organization for Standardization.
-It is the leading developer of voluntary International Standards which provide advanced specifications for products, services, and practices, to be safer, cleaner and more efficient.
+It is the leading developer of voluntary International Standards, which provide advanced specifications for products, services, and practices, to be safer, cleaner, and more efficient.
 The standards are generated, through international agreement, to promote the international exchange of products and services.
 Founded in 1947, ISO has published nearly 20,000 standards that impact most industries all over the world.
 Some of the established groups of measures include:

 - ISO 9000: Quality management – Ensures products and services meet customers’ needs

 - ISO 14000: Environmental management – Improves environmental performance

 - ISO 3166: Country codes help avoid confusion when discussing countries and their subdivisions